vtex-apps/io-documentation/docs/en/Recipes/development/developing-service-configuration-apps.md

 - **Versioning**, which makes it easier to rollback or deprecate;
 - Can be **altered according to requests sent by other platform apps**, allowing a single service to be individually configured by one or more apps.

-Read the instructions below to better understand how you can improve your VTEX IO app development by creating another app which is solely dedicated to services configuration.
+Read the instructions below to better understand how you can improve your VTEX IO app development by developing another app which is solely dedicated to services configuration.

 ## Step by step